 But what are angels?
 According to the teaching of the Church, they are intellectual beings, immortal, immaterial, spiritual, incorporeal, brought into existence by God from out of nothing (for a standard Orthodox presentation, see St John of Damascus).
 They enjoy spatio-temporal relations with the creaturely ensemble.
 If they did not, then by definition they would not be creatures.
 As Griffiths comments, the cosmos “is saturated with temporal relations as a chronic condition … Temporality is a constituent of creaturehood” (p.
 81).
 Angels inhabit timespace and are capable of interacting with other beings.
 Yet their mode of existence is unique.

 Since the 13th century the dominant Latin tradition has affirmed that angels are incorporeal and disembodied.
 St Thomas Aquinas, for example, asserts that angels are pure intellects, composed of existence and form but no matter, thus entailing the consequence that each angel constitutes a species unto itself.
-We cannot differentiate Michael, Gabriel, and Raphael as distinct individuals belonging to a single kind of being; each, rather, is its species.
+We cannot differentiate Michael, Gabriel, and Raphael as distinct individuals belonging to a single kind of being; each, rather, belongs to a class of which it is the only member.
 Griffiths deems this a desperate solution and therefore sides with St Bonaventure and Duns Scotus, as well as with an older patristic tradition (St Basil of Caesarea speaks of angels as aerial spirits or immaterial fire, “wherefore they exist in space and become visible, and appear in their proper bodily form to them that are worthy”; St Augustine speaks of angels as having “airy-ethereal” corpora).
 Angels do have bodies, though of a very different kind than that of animals, protozoa, hemocytes, meteors, and quasars.
 A body, stipulates Griffiths, is “the capacity for location in timespace, and thus for availability and responsiveness to other creatures with such location” (p.
 5).
 If angels lacked bodies altogether, they would be incapable of causally relating to other creatures, including the flesh of the incarnate Christ.
 He identifies six kinds of bodies:

-- fallen fleshly bodies: common to all animate creatures, characterized by weight and extension in timespace
+- fallen fleshly bodies: common to all animate creatures, characterized by weight and extension in timespace;

-- risen fleshly bodies: common to all animate creatures in heaven after the general resurrection—at present, only the risen Jesus Christ and the Theotokos possess such bodies
+- risen fleshly bodies: common to all animate creatures in heaven after the general resurrection—at present, only the risen Jesus Christ and the Theotokos possess such bodies;

-- temporarily discarnate animate bodies: possessed by all human beings who have died and now live between the separation of body and soul and the general resurrection
+- temporarily discarnate animate bodies: possessed by all human beings who have died and now live between the separation of body and soul and the general resurrection;

-- permanently discarnate animate bodies: possessed by the angels
+- permanently discarnate animate bodies: possessed by the angels;

-- inanimate material bodies: possessed by minerals, rocks, sticks, bodies of water, etc.—all characterized by weight and extension in timespace
+- inanimate material bodies: possessed by minerals, rocks, sticks, bodies of water, etc.—all characterized by weight and extension in timespace;

 Griffiths thus distinguishes between material (fleshly) bodies and immaterial (spiritual) bodies.
 Angels have the latter.
 In other words, angelic “incorporeality” (to use the traditional term) only excludes the corporeality pertaining to mundane creatures; it does not exclude the embodiment that pertains to angels and discarnate souls: